devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 | 20%     | MySQL database deployed for backend data persistence                                      |
 | 20%     | Updated GitHub Action workflow deploying to ECR and ECS                                   |
 | 10%     | Your backend called for all frontend requests                                             |

+Congratulations!
+You have completed the process of using RDS, IAM, ECR, ECS, and Route 53 to deploy your backend service.
+Time to go celebrate.
+I'm thinking ice cream 🍦.